VL-LTR: Learning Class-wise Visual-Linguistic Representation for Long-Tailed Visual Recognition: Experiments

 \subsection{Experiments on ImageNet-LT}

 \textbf{Settings.} To verify the effectiveness of our method, we conduct extensive experiments on ImageNet-LT~\cite{liu2019large}.
 We use ResNet-50~\cite{he2016deep} or ViT-Base/16\cite{dosovitskiy2020image} as the visual encoder, and a 12-layer Transformer~\cite{radford2019language} as the linguistic encoder.
 All models are optimized by AdamW~\cite{loshchilov2017decoupled} with a momentum of 0.9 and a weight decay of $5\times 10^{-2}$.
+We use the same data augmentation as \cite{touvron2020training} (w/o distillation).
 In the pre-training phase, the maximum length of text tokens is set to 77 (including \texttt{[SOS]} and \texttt{[EOS]} tokens), and the pre-trained weights of CLIP~\cite{clip} is loaded.
 The initial learning rate is set to $5\times 10^{-5}$ and decays following the cosine schedule~\cite{loshchilov2016sgdr}.
 During this phase, models are pre-trained for 50 epochs, with a mini-batch size of 256.
 In the fine-tuning phase, we select 64 sentences for each class and fine-tune models with the mini-batch size of 128 for another 50 epochs.
 We set the initial learning rate to $1\times 10^{-3}$ and still decrease it with the cosine schedule.
 In both stages, we adopt the input size of $224\times 224$ and the square-root data sampling strategy~\cite{mahajan2018exploring,mikolov2013distributed} unless specifically mentioned.

 For a fair comparison, we also build a baseline that is only based on visual modality while keeping other settings exactly the same as our proposed method, except that the baseline models are directly initialized with CLIP pre-trained weights and fine-tuned for 100 epochs.
 In addition, we re-implement and report the performance of some representative methods as well, such as $\tau$-normalized, cRT, NCM, and LWS~\cite{kang2019decoupling}, which are all initialized with CLIP pre-trained weights.